seqdb/seqdb/crates/rawdb/README.md

 # rawdb

-Single-file low-level space efficient storage engine with filesystem-like API.
+Single-file, low-level and space efficient storage engine with filesystem-like API.

 It features: